PhD Candidate in Interaction Design and Learning Technologies

 About the position

 The successful candidate is expected to be a member of the Learner-Computer Interaction (LCI) lab.
-LCI provides an interdisciplinary playground for researchers and professionals across all areas of learning technologies, psychology, learning sciences, and interaction design.
+LCI provides an interdisciplinary playground for researchers and professionals across all areas of learning technologies, psychology, learning sciences and interaction design.
+More information about the LCI lab can be found here: https://lci.idi.ntnu.no/.

-The position is expected to contribute on designing the conditions for engaging learning and tools for supporting learners.
-The objectives and the research questions of the Ph.D. project will be developed in consultation with the supervisors during the first months of the fellowship.
+This position is expected to contribute on designing the conditions and tools for engaging learning by taking into consideration the aforementioned advancements (e.g., multimodal data, AI/ML).
+The objectives and the research questions of this PhD project will be developed in consultation with the supervisor during the first months of the fellowship.

 Duties of the position

-The goal of the Ph.D. projects is to explore learner’s (preferably with a focus on children and young adults) interaction in experiences relevant to CS education, leveraging contemporary and advanced methods.
+The goal of this project is to explore the potential of multimodal data for understanding learners’ cognition, emotion, attention, information acquisition and more.
 This work will build on an interdisciplinary approach, bridging the domains of learning sciences, interaction design, and learning technology.
 We are seeking a highly motivated individual that wants to excel in a research environment.

 Part of the main duties and responsibilities include conducting the following tasks: